zuzannna/HealthyTrees/README.md

 ![logistic](images/logistic_plot.png)

-Source: Wikipedia.org

-Where *k* is the slope of the function (how steep it is) and *x_0* is the point where the *y* value is exactly 0.5 (sometimes called *threshold*). *Threshold* is an important indicator for determining bias in your data - for instance, if in the situation pictured above we add another curve where *x = 2* when *y = 0* it means that the whole function is shifted to the right but the dynamics of the phenomenon is essentially the same.
+Where **k** is the slope of the function (how steep it is) and **x0** is the point where the *y* value is exactly 0.5 (sometimes called threshold). **Threshold** is an important indicator for determining bias in your data - for instance, if in the situation pictured above we add another curve where *x = 2* when *y = 0* it means that the whole function is shifted to the right but the dynamics of the phenomenon is essentially the same.
 If this second curve has a different *k* (or the *slope*) it means that the dynamics is different - the funcion asymptotes at *y = 1* faster or slower which has important implications for the interpretation of your results.

 ![logistic](images/logistic.png)

 Following the tumor example, lets say that the *x* axis is the size of tissue cluster and *y* the probability that it is a malignant tumor.
 Then, if they have a different threshold but the same slope the two curves could represent two different cell types which typically have different sizes (therefore, are shifted on the *x* axis) but follow a similar process when growing into a tumor (by the way, I have no idea about cancer, this is a made up example).
 If, however, they have different slope but the same threshold it means that for one cell type (with steeper slope) the probability of being a malignant tumor increases faster with size.

 In classification tasks the threshold is the boundary of decision: that's the point above which we decide that this is a tumor and below we say it's just a lump of cells.
+In this analysis, I used logistic function to classify trees as "healthy" or "unhealthy" based on a set of parameters such as species, neighborhood, stewardship signs, presence of metal guards around the trunk and who collected the data.

 ## Additional readings about logistic: